-“Forgiveness often comes with a humbling of the heart in which your okay with human imperfections.”
+“Forgiveness often comes with a humbling of the heart in which you’re okay with human imperfections.”

 Forgiveness is a concern for at least 80% of my clients.
 There is so much written on the topic, I wasn’t sure where to begin.
 So, I decided to write about an ongoing personal experience.